Nimdy/voting-system-blockchain/README.md

 However, I believe you can never move forward with new design and concepts with all the "what ifs".
 This is why I design concepts for perfect world settings.
 Once the design is complete, then start adding all the "What ifs" and adjust the concept accordingly.

-Open to ideas for adding to the concept.
+Open to ideas for adding to the concept...
+Just adding to this randomly as I think about.